Sanders’ single-payer plan pits 2020 hopefuls against Dem leaders

 The legislation has little chance of passing in the GOP-controlled Congress.

-On Tuesday, the National Republican Senatorial Committee bashed Wisconsin Democrat Sen. Tammy Baldwin, who seeking reelection in 2018, for supporting the plan.
+On Tuesday, the National Republican Senatorial Committee bashed Wisconsin Democratic Sen. Tammy Baldwin, who is seeking reelection in 2018, for supporting the plan.

 “After suffering through the disastrous results of ObamaCare … folks in Wisconsin deserve to know why Tammy Baldwin is putting them at risk to support the left’s radical plans for government-run health care,” said NRSC spokeswoman Katie Martin.